Lucas critique

-The Lucas critique, named for American economist Robert Lucas's work on macroeconomic policymaking, argues that it is naive to try to predict the effects of a change in economic policy entirely on the basis of relationships observed in historical data, especially highly aggregated historical data.
+The Lucas critique argues that it is naive to try to predict the effects of a change in economic policy entirely on the basis of relationships observed in historical data, especially highly aggregated historical data.
 More formally, it states that the decision rules of Keynesian models—such as the consumption function—cannot be considered as structural in the sense of being invariant with respect to changes in government policy variables.
+It was named after American economist Robert Lucas's work on macroeconomic policymaking.

 The Lucas critique is significant in the history of economic thought as a representative of the paradigm shift that occurred in macroeconomic theory in the 1970s towards attempts at establishing micro-foundations.

 Thesis

-The basic idea pre-dates Lucas's contribution—related ideas are expressed as Campbell's law and Goodhart's law—but in a 1976 paper, Lucas drove to the point that this simple notion invalidated policy advice based on conclusions drawn from large-scale macroeconometric models.
+The Lucas critique was not new in 1976.
+The argument and the whole logic was first presented by Frisch (1938) and discussed by Haavelmo (1944), among others.
+Related ideas are expressed as Campbell's law and Goodhart's law—but in a 1976 paper, Lucas drove to the point that this simple notion invalidated policy advice based on conclusions drawn from large-scale macroeconometric models.
 Because the parameters of those models were not structural, i.e. not policy-invariant, they would necessarily change whenever policy (the rules of the game) was changed.
 Policy conclusions based on those models would therefore potentially be misleading.
 This argument called into question the prevailing large-scale econometric models that lacked foundations in dynamic economic theory.
 Lucas summarized his critique:

 Given that the structure of an econometric model consists of optimal decision rules of economic agents, and that optimal decision rules vary systematically with changes in the structure of series relevant to the decision maker, it follows that any change in policy will systematically alter the structure of econometric models.

 The Lucas critique is, in essence, a negative result.
-It tells economists, primarily, how not to do economic analysis.
+It tells economists, primarily, how not to do economic analyses.
 The Lucas critique suggests that if we want to predict the effect of a policy experiment, we should model the "deep parameters" (relating to preferences, technology, and resource constraints) that are assumed to govern individual behavior: so-called "microfoundations."
 If these models can account for observed empirical regularities, we can then predict what individuals will do, taking into account the change in policy, and then aggregate the individual decisions to calculate the macroeconomic effects of the policy change.

 Shortly after the publication of Lucas's article, Kydland and Prescott published the article "Rules rather than Discretion: The Inconsistency of Optimal Plans", where they not only described general structures where short-term benefits are negated in the future through changes in expectations, but also how time consistency might overcome such instances.
 That article and subsequent research led to a positive research program for how to do dynamic, quantitative economics.

-The Lucas critique was an important methodological innovation.
-It does not invalidate that fiscal policy may be countercyclical, which some associate with John Maynard Keynes.
+The Lucas critique does not invalidate that fiscal policy may be countercyclical, which some associate with John Maynard Keynes.